Section 34: Switz Kill to East Berne

 5.45 Reach the crest of Cole Hill Road, with views south toward the Blackhead Range and Windham High Peak in the Catskills.
 As you continue on Cole Hill Road, the view opens up to include Mt.
 Hayden, Mt.
 Pisgah, Richmond Mountain, Ashland Pinnacle and Huntersfield Mountain, the route of the Long Path as it heads northwest from the Catskills to Schoharie County.

-5.90 Turn left on Woodstock Road, with Woodstock Park, part of Camp Woodstock, a large private campground and RV park, to the right.
+5.90 Turn left on Woodstock Road, and pass Woodstock Lake Campground, a large private campground and RV park, to the right.

-6.85 Filkins Hill Road goes off to the left.
-Continue straight ahead on Woodstock Road.
+6.75 Reach intersection with Filkins Hill Road to the left, but continue straight on Woodstock Road.

-8.90 The trail reaches a snowmobile bridge across Fox Creek and crosses the bridge, then turns left to skirt the edge of a field in a clockwise direction as it climbs upward toward NY Route 443.
+9.10 Cross a snowmobile bridge over Fox Creek, then turn left along the edge of a field to climb toward NY Route 443.